capture-the-flag/capture-the-flag-2017/index.md

 ## Um, can I talk to you about all this?

 Shit.
-I guess since I made this website I better take some responsibility.
+I guess since we made this website we better take some responsibility.
 Ok.
-Email me at jes5199@gmail.com
+Email us at jmdolan@gmail.com and/or jes5199@gmail.com

+## Who are you people?

+So far, it's just Jenn and Jes doing most of the coordination and making the flags and bullshit.
+We've been burning since 2010, but this idea is brand new.